 1. The proponent must submit an alternatives analysis.
-The analysis should clearly demonstrate why it is necessary to impact protected mitigation property as opposed to property that is not protected by a recorded restrictive covenant or conservation easement.
+The analysis should state why the impact to protected mitigation property is preferred over alternatives where impacts to property are not protected by a recorded restrictive covenant or conservation easement.
 Cost, although a factor, is not the most significant consideration where there is an alternative that avoids the protected property.
 In addition, it is not relevant that the portion of the mitigation property proposed for impact is a buffer or upland rather than as wetland or stream, or that it is a non-jurisdictional wetland or stream.
-The protected mitigation property was incorporated as a component of the approved mitigation plan after deliberation by the Savannah District and after consideration of public and/or agency comment(s) and was accepted for the functions and values it provides on the entire property site.
+The mitigation property was incorporated as a component of the approved mitigation plan after deliberation by the Savannah District after public and/or agency comment and was accepted for the functions and values it provides on the entire property site.

-- 2. If the Savannah District consents to the amendment of a DCCR, the credit ratio for the removal of the DCCR from the protected area will be, at minimum, double of that calculated using the current version of the District's Standard Operating Procedure for Compensatory Mitigation (SOP).
+2. If the Savannah District consents to the amendment of a DCCR, the credit ratio for the removal of the DCCR from the protected area will be a minimum of double that calculated using the current version of the District's Standard Operating Procedure for Compensatory Mitigation (SOP).
 It is possible that the replacement mitigation will be at significantly higher mitigation ratios (>2:1), at the discretion of the Savannah District, depending on the conservation values of the protected property and scope and location of the proposed impacts.
 Generally, Savannah District will not consent to amendment of a DCCR for impacts associated with new alignment projects extending through the interior of approved mitigation banks, In-Lieu Fee program mitigation sites, and permittee responsible mitigation sites.
-In addition to any compensation required for the removal of the DCCR, permitted impacts will also require compensatory mitigation as per the current version of the District's SOP.
-The prospective applicant should explore the best mitigation to replace the values and functions impacted rather than simply offer mitigation for the numerical acreage or linear feet of impact to wetlands and streams.
-The prospective applicant should propose acquisition of wetland and stream mitigation credits from an authorized mitigation bank, or if one is not available, coordinate with an approved In Lieu Fee program. - 3.
-Submit a written proposal to amend the original (1) permit and/or (2) DCCR stating the alternatives considered and the proposed impacts to the property, (3) the values and functions of the property to be impacted and, (4) the proposed replacement mitigation for the impacts to a protected area (refer to Flow Chart 1, which outlines the assessment for calculating replacement mitigation associated with amendment of a Restrictive Covenant and Conservation Easement).
-Attach copies of the permit and recorded DCCR. - 4.
-The proposal will go out on Public Notice for comment and/or to the participating agencies for comment.
-The notice should provide information about the alternatives, the proposed impact to the restricted property, and the mitigation proposed. - 5.
-If an amendment to a DCCR is approved, the attorney for the permittee and/or property owner should prepare a draft "First Amendment to Declaration of Covenants and Restrictions" and submit the draft, along with the following: - a.
+In addition to any compensation required for the removal of the DCCR, future permitted impacts will also require compensatory mitigation as per the current version of the District's SOP.
+The owner or original permit holder should explore the best mitigation to replace the values and functions impacted rather than simply offer mitigation for the numerical acreage or linear feet of impact to wetlands and streams.
+The owner or original permit holder should propose acquisition of wetland and stream mitigation credits from an authorized mitigation bank, or if one is not available, coordinate with an approved In Lieu Fee program.

+3. Submit a written proposal to amend the original (a) permit and/or (b) DCCR, stating the alternatives considered and the proposed impacts to the property, (c) the values and functions of the property to be impacted and, (d) the proposed replacement mitigation for the impacts to a protected area (refer to Flow Chart 1, which outlines the pathway for the recommended assessment for calculating replacement mitigation associated with amendment of a Restrictive Covenant and Conservation Easement).
+Attach copies of the permit and recorded DCCR.

+4. The proposal to amend will go out on Public Notice for comment and/or to the participating agencies for comment.
+The notice should provide information about the alternatives, the proposed impact to the restricted property, and the mitigation proposed.

+5. If an amendment to a DCCR is approved, the attorney for the permittee and/or property owner should prepare a draft "First Amendment to Declaration of Covenants and Restrictions" and submit the draft, along with the following:

+- a.
 A copy of the original permit, - b.
 A copy of the recorded DCCR showing the deed book and page numbers of its recorded location at the county clerk's office, - c.
 A legal description of the property to be extinguished from the restrictive covenant by metes and bounds, - d.
 A platted survey showing the property to be released from the DCCR area.
-This can be done as an overlay on the original platted survey. - e.
-Updated title information showing any encumbrances placed upon the property since the filing of the original DCCR or any subsequent amendments.
+This can be done as an overlay on the original platted survey.